 The cut of a stone is essential to overall diamond quality, as it determines each diamond’s performance.
 A well-cut diamond is a work of art, creating magnificent diamond jewelry pieces, as evidenced by its dazzling light reflection.
 The cut is responsible for influencing diamond quality through its brightness, fire, and scintillation.

-Poor diamond cut may result in a lifeless, dull stone, regardless of its clarity and color grading.
+Poor diamond cut may result in a lifeless, dull stone, regardless of the diamond’s clarity and color grading.
 Diamond quality is maximized if the cut quality allows proper reflection and refraction of light.

 Anatomy of a Diamond

 Before we dive deeper, it may be helpful to get to know the anatomy of a diamond.
 Learning all the intimate details of a stone may help you appreciate your diamond jewelry pieces, as well as help you knowledgeably select future pieces for your diamond jewelry collection.
 Let's take a look at the diamond's various parts and terminology to help you understand the essential role cut plays.

 5 Parts of a Diamond